jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * `File > Import > Network from File ...`
 * Select `karate.gml`
 * `Layout > Compound Spring Embedder`
-* Look at the graph and try to figure out if there is anything special about nodes 1 and 34.
+* Look at the graph and try to figure out if there is anything special about nodes 1 and 34 (you can pick and drag nodes to get a better view).
 * [**REPORT**] Include in your report this graph plus and a brief paragraph indicating whether nodes 1 and 34 have visually anything special.
 * [**REPORT**] The Compound Spring Embedder is an algorithm derived from force-directed graph layout algorithms.
 Read the Wikipedia page on [force-directed graph drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) and explain in one paragraph, in your own words, how this works.

 :warning: Do not use screenshots to catch images for the report; use `File > Export as image`

+Please, be brief.
+A "brief commentary" means one or two paragraphs.

 ### Import the Star Wars characters network